tdearifani/thesis-project/README.md

 # thesis-project
 Containing the final task (thesis) I did with the topic of this project is a smoker tongue detection system with deep learning algorithms using Matlab.
+The title is Implementation of Deep Learning Modelling on Smoker's Tongue Image Detection System VNIR-Based.

 This project is the first project I've done together with my supervisor in drafting each code.
 This project is about image processing to detect a person is a smoker or not from his or her tongue.